ShootProof/recruiting-qa/README.md

 ## Exercise 2: Test automation

 You’ve been tasked to write automated tests that check the behavior of the ShootProof marketing site home page.
-There’s a “GET STARTED” button on
+There’s a "Get Started" button on
 <https://www.shootproof.com/> that you’ll need to click.

-### Locating the "Get Started" button
+### Part 1: Locating the "Get Started" button

 **Goal:** provide code or pseudocode to click the topmost "Get Started" button